Ad Blocker Detected

 Denaturing Gradient Gel Electrophoresis is an analytical tool that is most commonly used in the analysis of microbial community.
 DGGE is used to separate DNA fragments based on their mobility under the increasing denaturing conditions created by different concentrations of urea and formamide.
 DGGE is applicable to separate DNA and RNA fragments but not the polypeptide chains.
 It is used to analyze the 16S ribosomal DNA of the bacterial samples during the study of the microbial population from a community.

-DNA fragments having the same length of base pairs but different CG composition are called as DNA sequence variants.
-DNA fragments may have same lengths of base pairs but they may have the different composition of base pairs.
+DNA fragments having the same length of base pairs but different CG composition is called DNA sequence variants.
+DNA fragments may have the same lengths of base pairs but they may have the different composition of base pairs.
 The variance contributed by the differences in the composition of CG base pairs is the main basis that is considered during the DGGE analysis of these sequence variants.

 DNA sequence variants have different melting points because they have different CG content and thus they migrate differently in Denaturing Gradient Gel Electrophoresis.
 It is assumed that each sequence variants of the same length of base pairs are from the different bacterial population within a community.
 So, if we see more than one band in DGGE then we should consider that there is more than one population within that community.